pointnetwork/kadence/README.md

 License
 -------

 Kadence - Extensible, Hardened, and Secure Distributed Systems Framework
-    Copyright (C) 2014 - 2018 Gordon Hall
+Copyright (C) 2019 Dead Canaries, Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.